graphql-python/graphene/docs/pages/docs/quickstart-django.md

 from django.contrib.auth.models import User, Group

-# Graphene will map automatically the User model to UserType with
+# Graphene will automatically map the User model's fields onto the UserType.
-# the specified fields
+# This is configured in the UserType's Meta class
 class UserType(DjangoObjectType):
     class Meta:
         model = User